bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 1: 01:13:26

 Thank you.
-Alright, O, would you like to keep your eye on him?
+Alright, who would you like to keep your eye on him?

 Speaker 6: 01:13:38

-I would dive more deeper into what Adam Gibson does on this topic, because I know the man and Yeah, I'm really curious what he's doing especially with regards to what you guys are researching.
+I would dive more deeper into what Adam Gibson does on this topic, because I know the man and yeah, I'm really curious what he's doing especially with regards to what you guys are researching.
-So yeah
+So yeah.

 Speaker 1: 01:13:53

-All right,
+All right.

-Speaker 4: 01:13:54
+Speaker 6: 01:13:54

 and the name is yeah